cjenco02/cdt-red/README.md

 Building and Deploying the C# Payload

- Open the ReverseShellPayload.cs file
+-Open the ReverseShellPayload.cs file

- Update the variables attackerIP and attackerPort with your controlled server’s IP address and port number.
+-Update the variables attackerIP and attackerPort with your controlled server’s IP address and port number.

 Compile the Code:
-Open a Developer Command Prompt (or any terminal with csc.exe available).
+-Open a Developer Command Prompt (or any terminal with csc.exe available)

 Compile the code using: